pslisko/performa365docs/docs/howto/work_with_courses.rst

 #.
 A three-step wizard opens, identical to the one for adding a new course.
 #.
 Complete the wizard and click **Finish**.

-.. note:: When editing a course, Catalog Admin or Education owner can change almost anything they wish, but changes that concern learners will only be applied to those enrolled after the update.
-Also, a course cannot be deactivated if there are learners enrolled to it.
+.. note:: When editing a course, Catalog Admin or Education Owner can change almost any option, however changes that concern learners will only be applied to newly enrolled learners (enrolled after the change).
+In addition, a course cannot be deactivated if there are learners enrolled to it.

 .. _delete_course: